msjimc/RunningWindowsProgramsOnLinux/manjaro.md

 # Manjaro:

 ## Starting point
-Manjaro-Cinnamon 23.0.1 was installed on two 64 bit virtual machines with 4,096 MB of RAM, 4 processors.
-The VirtualBox virtual machine had a 25 GB hard disk while HyperV's virtual machine had a dynamically resizing hard disk.
-Both installations were installed using the default settings and the Cinnamon desktop.
+Manjaro-Cinnamon 23.0.1 was installed on two 64-bit virtual machines with 4,096 MB of RAM, and 4 processors.
+The VirtualBox virtual machine had a 25 GB hard disk while Hyper-V's virtual machine had a dynamically resizing hard disk.
+Both installations were completed using the default settings and the Cinnamon desktop.

-The circularMT.exe file and the sequence.gb files were downloaded from the GitHub (https://github.com/msjimc/circularMT) 'Program' and 'Example data' folders to the user's Download folder using Vivaldi.
+The circularMT.exe and the sequence.gb files were downloaded from the GitHub (https://github.com/msjimc/circularMT) 'Program' and 'Example data' folders to the user's Downloads folder using Vivaldi.

 ***Note:*** Vivaldi is the default browser, but on these installations it had to be started using the ***Internet*** > ***Avahi VNC Server Browser*** option in the start menu .

 ## Installation

-Manjaro is derived from Arch Linux and so the installation is almost the same except you don't need to edit the ***/etc/pacman.conf*** and there doesn't seem to be an issue with the winecfg step hanging.
+Manjaro is derived from Arch Linux and so the installation is almost the same except you don't need to edit the ***/etc/pacman.conf*** file and there doesn't seem to be an issue with the winecfg step hanging.

-Before installing Wine it then recommended to do a full system update:
+Before installing Wine it is recommended to do a full system update:

 > sudo pacman -Syu